 Not an article of furniture in the room but was even then moving.
 The chairs were marching around the room in pairs, the centertables danced about, the ottomans rolled over and over, and the piano warped and twisted and groaned as if in great tribulation.
-While Bayley was standing there the horrible chair in the doorway came rapidly toward him and in the doorway came rapidly toward him and springing up struck him in the face, bruising him slightly and frightening the victim nearly to death.
+While Bayley was standing there the horrible chair in the doorway came rapidly toward him and springing up struck him in the face, bruising him slightly and frightening the victim nearly to death.
 When the gas was first lighted in the parlor, there was no abatement of the noises, but finally they gradually died away, so that it seemed as if the sounds came from a long distance.
-These however in the divise long distance.
-Those, however, in the diningroom continued without cessation until the men mustered up courage to strike a light there, when they, too, died away; but not so the physical manifestations.
-The chairs and tables MOVED ABOUT LIKE ANIMATE THINGS and appeared to take no notice whatever of the intruders.
+Those, however, in the dining room continued without cessation until the men mustered up courage to strike a light there, when they, too, died away; but not so the physical manifestations.
+The chairs and and appeared to take no notice whatever of the intruders.
 The crockery in the closet rattled and chinked, the furniture as it walked across the floor snapped and cracked, and the bells rang all over the house.
-Having discov-ered that nothing they could do would either explain or prevent the phenomena, the three explorers resolved to retreat and leave the field to the spirits.
-Leaving the gas on at full blaze, they first made a critical examination of the outer fastenings of the house."
+Having discovered that nothing they could do would either explain or prevent the phenomena, the three explorers resolved to retreat and leave the field to the spirits.
+Leaving the gas on at full blaze, they first made a critical examination of the outer fastenings of the house.
 Not a boit or bar had been disturbed; all was as secure as when Mr. Clark had locked the house up two hours before.
 Hastily and with nervous trepidation the three then mounted the stairs and resolved to concentrate their forces and sleep on their arms all night.
-The noises had now entirely subsided and quiet again reigned in the house.
+'The noises had now entirely subsided and quiet again reigned in the house.
 The party huddled together in one room and exchanged confidences in hurried whispers of the horrible scenes below.
+Quietly they sat there for an hour or more.
+The gas was burning brightly all over the house, and gradually their spirits rose.